 Infusion: Bright, translucent straw-green colour.

-How did we source this Organic batch and who made it?
+How did we source this Organic batch of Dragon Well and who made it?

 This batch comes from an area of Zhejiang just outside Hangzhou City called Jiande.
 Nestled among mountains, winding rivers and the occasional waterfall is the lush, Organic Luocun garden.
 It’s home to tea maker Song, affectionately known by friends and locals as Lao Song or ‘Old Man' Song, a title he earned during tenure as village head.
 The village itself sits at the top of the mountain and is a small gathering of just a few houses and the tea factory.